myparcelnl/woocommerce/private/semantic-release/header-beta.md

 ## 🚧 This version is not ready for production use 🚧

-This is the beta release of MyParcel WooCommerce v5.x.
+This is the beta release of MyParcel for WooCommerce v5.x.
 We've rewritten the entire plugin from scratch, using the [MyParcel Plugin Development Kit].

 For a less bug-prone experience, we recommend you use the stable or release candidate versions of the plugin instead.
 You can find the stable version in the [WordPress plugin directory].
 The release candidate versions can be found in the [releases] section of this repository.
 They are versioned with a `-rc` suffix.